udacity/CarND-PID-Control-Project/README.md

 ###### I - Integral
 The **I** counteracts a bias in the CTE which prevents the P-D controller from reaching the center line.
 This bias can take several forms, such as a steering drift.

+#### Throttle PID Controller
+Throttle PID controller was used to control the speed of the car via the throttle.
+The target speed is reduced if there in case of big CTE and high steering angle.

+###### P - Proportional
+The **P** is the most directly observable effect on the car's behaviour.
+High values of P resulted in quick reactions on changes of the target speed which even allowed the car to brake.

+###### D - Differential
+The **D** counteracts the P component's tendency to overshoot the target speed.

+###### I - Integral
+The **I** was set to a small value(0.00009) since the target speed is constantly changing and I observed a tendency to not breaking fast enough